Good morning, friends!

 This little area on the right corner of the garage, leading to the house, has been our little mudroom area for the past 20 years.

-But wait!
-The very first thing I had to do was to bring the cars in. (it's been a few years without parking the cars here!)
+The first step was to bring the cars in.
+(It's been a few years since we parked them here!)

-Anyhow, I brought the cars in to mark the area -furthest away from the back wall - where they can be parked.
-Even though, I'm not planning on parking the cars here, I still want this garage to be a two-car garage.
+I brought the cars in to mark the area—furthest away from the back wall—where they could be parked.
+Even though I'm not planning on parking the vehicles here, I still want this garage to be a two-car garage.
 I don't want to damage the house's resale value.
-This is my shop right now, but future owners might like to only use this space to park two cars.
+This is my current shop, but future owners might like to use this space only to park two cars.

 In no time...
 Well, two days...
 I had this open space.

-Knowing the area I had to work with, I sat down to draw my ideas on paper.
+Knowing the area I had to work with, I drew my ideas on paper.
 The plan is to build an enclosed room in that corner of the garage to serve as a mudroom.

 I always thought that the stairs were going to be facing the entrance of the garage.
 But, when putting things on paper, doing the stairs that way didn't seem right.